hyunjinkim-developer/clueless-team-alpha/README.md

 - Players can communicate via the built-in chat to coordinate and decide when to start the game.
 - Once a player joins, they can send messages that are broadcast to all other players in the game.
+- My messages appear on the right, while messages from other players are displayed on the left alongside their profile images.
+  ![](./static/readme/chat_result.jpeg)

 - Tested across mutiple devices and browsers:<br>
-  ![](./static/readme/chat_result.jpeg)

   - MacBook (Safari)
   - MacBook (Firefox)<br>
     ![](./static/readme/chat_macbook.gif)